TritonDataCenter/manta-rebalancer/docs/agent.md

 ### Example
-Below is a sample of the payload supplied in a request by the zone to post an assignment to the agent:
+Below is a sample of the payload supplied in a request by the manager to post an assignment to the agent: